 Consumers can use information on capital city price cycles on the ACCC website to determine the best time to purchase petrol, and a number of the available fuel price apps to determine the lower priced sites in their area.

-In Sydney motorists can use the Fuelcheck website to find the cheapest prices (see chart 6 below).
+In Sydney motorists can use the Fuelcheck website to find the cheapest prices (see chart 6).

 “While petrol prices are increasing in Sydney there are still sites with low prices, and motorists can make significant savings by using tools such as the Fuelcheck website to shop around,” Mr Sims said.

 ACCC analysis of petrol sales throughout the year indicates that demand for petrol is higher in the weeks leading up to Christmas but falls significantly afterwards.
-Demand for petrol is relatively low in early-January but picks up again in late-January (see chart 7 below).
+Demand for petrol is relatively low in early-January but picks up again in late-January (see chart 7).

 “Motorists are advised to consider purchasing now when petrol prices are relatively low or have not yet reached their peak, and not wait until they need to fill up,” Mr Sims said.